HarshSh1224/exengg/README.md

 ## About

-Exengg is an exchange platform where students, particularly Engineering students can exchange/sell insturments, study materials, goodies and even ideas/opinions.
+Exengg is an exchange platform where students, particularly Engineering students can exchange/sell insturments, study materials, goodies.

 This repository holds the official ExEngg Android app project that is built on Flutter.